 RISC-V has three software privilege levels (in increasing order of capability): user-mode (U-mode), supervisor mode (S-mode), and machine mode (M-mode).
 The processor can run in only one of the privilege modes at a time.

 RISC-V also defines hypervisor priviliege mode (H-mode), but the spec of H-mode is not included in the stable revision (RISC-V Priv. v1.10).

 Privilege level defines what the running software can do during its execution.
 Common usage of each privilege level is as follows:

 - U-mode: user processes

 - S-mode: kernel (including kernel modules and device drivers), hypervisor

 - M-mode: bootloader, firmware

-M-mode is the highest privilege mode and controls all physical resources and events.
-M-mode is somewhat similar to microcode in complex instruction set computer (CISC) ISAs such as x86, in that it is not interruptible and free from interference of lower modes.
+M-mode is the highest privilege mode and controls all physical resources and interrupts.
+M-mode is analogous to microcode in complex instruction set computer (CISC) ISAs such as x86, in that it is not interruptible and free from interference of lower modes.

 Keystone uses M-mode for running the security monitor (SM), the trusted computing base (TCB) of the system.